Taiwolawal/darey.io-pbl/project19.md

 To ensure the Ansible file can get all the required information from our AWS account such as our instance IP addresses, tags for each instances, we need to run `aws configure` and enter all required credentials.

-Ensure that we have ssh-agent enabled on our bastion instance, so that we can easily SSH
+Ensure that we have ssh-agent enabled on our bastion instance, so that we can easily SSH into Nginx and Webservers.

+Update the ansible script with values such as:
+- RDS endpoints for wordpress and tooling
+- Database name, password and username for wordpress and tooling
+- Access point ID for wordpress and tooling
+- Internal load balancee DNS for nginx reverse proxy

+To confirm if ansible have access to all the resources run `ansible-inventory -i inventory/aws_ec2.yml --graph`.

+Run `ansible-playbook -i inventory/aws_ec2.yml playbooks/site.yml` to configure the infrastructure.

+Confirm if all configuration were all implemented.

 ![image](https://user-images.githubusercontent.com/50557587/155510755-80ab1621-68d9-423e-9850-ff0f89cc991c.png)